thgmys/SWENG-GithubAPI/README.md

 Download zip of this project: https://github.com/marklysaght/SWENG-GithubAPI.git

+Navigate to the root folder of the project and from there you can run any of the following.

 Make sure that Python 3.9.7 or later is installed

 Install pip with the following command